Millville High School (New Jersey)

 Maurice River Township sends 180 students who attend the district's high schools, as part of a sending/receiving relationship with the Maurice River Township School District.
 Commercial Township and Lawrence Township also send students to the district's high schools; The sending districts filed suit in 2009, challenging the way in which the Millville district charges for students from outside the district to attend the school.
 Students from Woodbine had attended the district's high schools as part of a sending/receiving relationship, before the Woodbine district switched to have students attend Middle Township High School starting with freshmen starting school in the 2013–14 school year.

-As of the 2021–22 school year, the school had an enrollment of 1,112 students and 68.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.4:1.
-There were 549 students (49.4% of enrollment) eligible for free lunch and 94 (8.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,655 students and 81.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.4:1.
+There were 1,019 students (61.6% of enrollment) eligible for free lunch and 176 (10.6% of students) eligible for reduced-cost lunch.

 History

 In 2016, the school board decided to create a single principal position for all high school students as it had plans to consolidate the two high schools.
 That year Kathy Procopio, the principal, chose to retire.
 David Gentile, the superintendent, stated that the retirement made the district's principal consolidation plans more complex.

-As part of a $114.5 million expansion project overseen by the New Jersey Schools Development Authority and scheduled to start in 2017, the school's capacity will be doubled to accommodate up to 2,300 students, allowing all of the freshmen and sophomore classes that had been at Memorial High School to be consolidated at the Senior High School building; for the 2017–18 school year, all high school students were shifted into Millville High School.
+As part of an expansion and renovation project overseen by the New Jersey Schools Development Authority that ultimately cost $145 million and had been scheduled to start in 2017, the school's capacity was to be doubled to accommodate up to 2,300 students, allowing all of the freshmen and sophomore classes that had been at Memorial High School to be consolidated at the Senior High School building; for the 2017–18 school year, all high school students were shifted into Millville High School.
+The completion of the project was marked in September 2023, which ultimately doubled the size of the building and added 200000 sqft of space to the facility that had opened in 1964 to replace the original high school building that was completed in 1925.